-Paraneoplastic syndromes are rare diseases that people may develop as a side effect of cancerous tumors (neoplasms).
+Paraneoplastic syndromes are rare diseases that people may develop as a side effect of neoplasms (cancerous tumors).
 Paraneoplastic syndromes can occur with many cancers, including lung cancer.

 Understanding the connection between paraneoplastic syndromes and lung cancer is important because having a paraneoplastic syndrome can worsen the prognosis (outlook) of the underlying cancer, particularly if the paraneoplastic syndrome is ignored or untreated.

-Generally, paraneoplastic syndromes are diseases that are caused by abnormal immune system responses to neoplasms.
-These syndromes develop as a result of tumor-related antibodies that cause the immune system to panic.
-Essentially, because of the tumor, the body begins to attack healthy cells.
+Generally, paraneoplastic syndromes are caused by abnormal immune system responses to neoplasms.
+These syndromes develop as a result of tumor-related antibodies that cause the immune system to “panic.”
+Essentially, because of the tumor, a person’s body begins attacking their own healthy cells.

-Paraneoplastic syndromes are thought to develop in about 20 percent of people who have cancer.
-Middle-aged people who have lung, ovarian, breast, or lymphatic cancer are considered to be most at risk for paraneoplastic syndromes.
+Paraneoplastic syndromes develop in 8 percent to 20 percent of people who have cancer.
+Being middle-aged and having lung, ovarian, breast, or lymphatic cancer raises your risk for paraneoplastic syndromes.

 Researchers have discovered a long list of paraneoplastic syndromes that have occurred in people with lung cancer.
-Some types of these syndromes include:
+Some types include:

-The two most common paraneoplastic syndromes associated with lung cancer affect the endocrine (hormone) system.
+The two most common paraneoplastic syndromes associated with lung cancer affect the endocrine system.
+They’re called humoral hypercalcemia of malignancy (HHM) and syndrome of inappropriate antidiuretic hormone secretion (SIADH).

 Other paraneoplastic syndromes of the endocrine system associated with lung cancer include: